ethereum-optimism/OPerating-manual/Law of Chains.md

 *“Challengers”* = the Ethereum address authorized to delete output proposals for an OP Chain.

-*“Collective”* = the Optimism Collective 11, including participants in the Superchain ecosystem.
+*“Collective”* = the [Optimism Collective](https://community.optimism.io/docs/governance/), including participants in the Superchain ecosystem.

 *“Covered Participants”* = Users, Chain Governors, and Chain Servicers.

 *“OP Chain”* = a production L2 blockchain running on the OP Stack and which has affirmatively opted-in and followed any relevant governance process to be committed to and covered by the Law of Chains.

-*“OP Stack”* = an Optimism Governance-approved, standardized, shared, and open-source development stack release that powers the Optimism L2 blockchain protocol; together with all future such releases.
+*“OP Stack”* = an Optimism Governance-approved, standardized, shared, and open-source development stack release that [powers](https://stack.optimism.io/) the Optimism L2 blockchain protocol; together with all future such releases.

-*“Optimism Governance”* = the governance system for the OP Stack, OP Mainnet, and the Superchain, which is currently the bicameral system of the Token House 3 and the Citizens’ House 1; and future iterations thereof.
+*“Optimism Governance”* = the governance system for the OP Stack, OP Mainnet, and the Superchain, which is currently the bicameral system of the [Token House](https://community.optimism.io/docs/governance/#:~:text=%23-,Token%20House,-Governance%20of%20the) and the [Citizens’ House](https://community.optimism.io/docs/governance/#:~:text=%23-,Citizens%27%20House,-The%20Citizens%27%20House); and future iterations thereof.

 *“Participant Protections”* = User Protections, Chain Governor Protections, and Chain Servicer Protections, collectively.